vkbo/novelWriter/docs/source/write_export.rst

 File Selection
 ==============

-Which document files are selected for export can be controlled from the options on the left side of the dialog window.
+Which documents and notes are selected for export can be controlled from the options on the left side of the dialog window.
 The switch for :guilabel:`Include novel files` will select any document that isn't classified as a note.
 The switch for :guilabel:`Include note files` will select any document that *is* a note.
 This is allows for exporting just the novel, just your notes, or both, as you see fit.

 In addition, you can select to export the synopsis comments, regular comments, keywords, and even exclude the body text itself.